websemantics/semantic-dojo/README.md

 ## Credits

-Few of this themes elements have been a port from [Dojo Flat Theme](https://github.com/Esri/dojo-theme-flat) with adjucements for the Semantic Ui generic styles and user experince.
+Few of this themes elements have been a port from [Dojo Flat Theme](https://github.com/Esri/dojo-theme-flat) with adjucements for the Semantic UI generic styles and user experince.

 ## Open Source Projects Used